karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ![Algolia blog home page](https://i.imgur.com/c6VcZ2w.png)

 Algolia is a search-as-a-service platform with a robust API for developers.
 The blog produces posts on engineering, eCommerce, and of course, Algolia product integrations.
 The content is useful for most programmers, despite expected company promotions, and both Algolia employees and users contribute.
 Articles are a combination of conceptual and technical, and the writing quality is well above average.
 Facts and claims are backed up with code snippets and useful links.
-The blog consistently publishes multiple original posts every month.
+This web dev blog consistently publishes multiple original posts every month.

 * Writing Quality - 4
 * Consistency -  5